 Security Alert: This flyer is posted in the building lobbies whenever suspicious activity or crime occurs on the law school campus.

 Additionally, periodic security announcements regarding area crime, security procedures, crime prevention and campus watch alerts are provided through law school memorandum and other printed information in an effort to reduce campus crime.

-Anyone with information warranting a timely warning should report the circumstances to the Administrative Services Office, by phone (213) 738-6800 or in person at the W100 office located in the Westmoreland Building.
-Information can also be reported to the Campus Security at (213) 738-5793, (213) 738-6735, or directly contact the officer in the Wilshire Building Security Office.
+Anyone with information warranting a timely warning should report the circumstances to the Administrative Services Office, by phone (213) 738-6800 or in person at W100.
+Information can also be reported to the Campus Security at (213) 738-5793, (213) 738-6735, by email to firstname.lastname@example.org, or by directly contacting the officer in the Wilshire Building Security Office.